smartsheet-platform/smartsheet-csharp-sdk/README.md

 ## System Requirements

-The SDK supports C# version 4.0 or later running on .NET platform version 4.0 or later.
+The SDK supports any .NET language running on .NET version 4.0 or later.

 ## Installation
 The SDK can be installed by using NuGet or by compiling from source.
 These two alternatives are outlined below.